Professional Provider Membership

 - Advocate for your interests with external stakeholders who have the power to affect our work.

 To better serve both the public and our member hospices, we continue to work on improving our website.
 As stated last year, we want to continue to enhance it to be a dynamic resource for you.
 Meg McCauley, Director of Association Management, monitors our website daily.
-Please let her know if you have any suggestions or ideas for additional content or resources: firstname.lastname@example.org.
+Please let her know if you have any suggestions or ideas for additional content or resources: email@example.com.

-We invite you to be an Oregon Hospice & Palliative Care Association Member for 2018-2019.
-OHPCA membership extends to the entire staff of the member organization.
-Members receive information, notices and access to various list-serves, including the weekly Hospice News Network, education and conference materials. and participate in the direction and decision-making of hospice and palliative care in Oregon.
 These are services and benefits you receive as a member of the Oregon Hospice & Palliative Care Association.
-For these reasons, we invite you to be an OHPCA member for 2018-2019.
+For these reasons, we invite you to be an OHPCA Professional Provider Member for 2019-2020.
 Thank you for your many contributions to people in our state.

 Barb Hansen, MA, RN

 Additional Categories of Membership

 - Associate Members (corporations, organizations, agencies, divisions, or out of state hospice providers that have an interest in hospice and palliative care or are developing hospice services).
 Member benefits include discounted registration rates at Oregon Hospice & Palliative Care Association and Washington State Hospice & Palliative Care Organization conferences and events, subscription to weekly Hospice News Network, inclusion on mailing list for educational opportunities, fundraising events, etc.

 - Individual Members (individuals that have an interest in hospice and palliative care).
 Member benefits include discounted registration rates at Oregon Hospice & Palliative Care Association and Washington State Hospice & Palliative Care Organization conferences and events, subscription to weekly Hospice News Network, inclusion on mailing list for educational opportunities, fundraising events, etc.

 Professional Provider Member